kkaleidoskull/kkaleidoskull/README.md

 im an age regressor! im semi verb when regressed. touch/crowd discomf unless safe and big cuddle comf with safes when regressed. general iwecare. im hypersexual and my feelings are heightened when im regressed. pls be aware :<

-i sometimes use a typ1ng qu1rk, usually when upset. no im not a system and no im not in the hs fandom /lh
+i sometimes use a typ1ng qu1rk, usually when upset+overstimmed. no im not a system and no im not in the hs fandom /lh

 syscourse dni. im not a system and dont know my stance on any of that. i do have a friend who is an endo system, so dni if you dont like that!